maartenzam/interactive-publication/src/pages/text-annotations-introduction.md

 From the annotations in the bottom, you can read that the chart shows the heart rate of a man, in beats per minute over a 40 minutes time span.
 The chart is clearly showing peaks and valleys, but without more information, it is not possible to know what caused these changes in the man’s heart rate.

-The importance of chart titles is explained in the [Chart titles](Chart%20titles%20a7626097449d49709422757bf4a8c724.md) module.
+The importance of chart titles is explained on the <span class='internal-link'>[importance of chart titles](the-importance-of-chart-titles)</span> page.
 Adding the original title to the chart confirms that this can help enourmously in understanding and interpreting a visualisation.

 ![Source: [reddit.com](https://www.reddit.com/r/dataisbeautiful/comments/2o1rfe/heart_rate_bpm_during_marriage_proposal_oc/)](Text%20annotations%204d77570c409249378ca558ae45eb0d67/title-only4x.png)